gwuah/scully/README.md

 ```

 # Why?

-I'm working on a tool using go and couldn't find a golang mapbox library that suited me.<br/>
-So I set out to create one for my usage.
-Hopefully it helps you too.<br/>
-It returns pure json, unparsed, it's up to you to decode the byte and use it.<br/>
+Built for my own use in a tool T'm working on and I decided to open source it.

 # Todo

 - [] Matrix API